-Being a good tenant doesn’t take much effort on your part, and it really helps both you and your landlord.
-By taking good care of the property you’re renting, you can keep it in good shape, and hopefully avoid frequent rent increases needed to cover the cost of repairs or improvements.
+Being a good tenant doesn’t take much effort on your part, and it really helps both you and your landlord Mynd Property Management.
+By taking good take care of your rental property.
+You can keep it in good shape, and hopefully avoid frequent rent increases needed to cover the cost of repairs or improvements.
 Here are some things you can do as a tenant to make it easier on yourself and your landlord.

 Changing HVAC filters